dasAtRagedy/dasAtRagedy/README.md

 <h2>Hi!
 I'm David, a Vilnius University student.</h2>
 - I'm currently learning Python3, C, C++<br>
-- I'm interested in competitive programming, VR and AR technologies<br>
+- I'm interested in competitive programming, software security, VR and AR technologies<br>
 - This account will primarily be used for saving my code from university courses and programming challenges<br>
 - You can reach me using this email address: 22Dunix {at} gmail {dot} com 👀<br><br>
 Cya on the battlefield, coder!